It’s no secret that status pages are an effective way to keep your customers informed.

 Status Page: https://status.litmus.com/

-What They Do: Litmus is a marketing platform that allows users to create, personalize and tailor their customer emails.
+What They Do: Litmus is a marketing platform that allows users to create, personalize, and tailor their customer emails.
 As a result of optimizing their emails with Litmus, marketers are more likely to get the most out of their email chains.

 Despite this, the rest of the page is neutral, meaning these features relating to their identity do not take over the page.
+Status information for their services is listed with a 90-day uptime in the form of bars.

 13. NoCodeOps